 Still, it takes much more than a great location to garner a reputation as one of the best places to stay in London.
 Lucky for us, Hotel Cafe Royal has a lot more on offer – most notably, its spa.

 The Akasha Spa is reason enough to book your trip.
-This London spa hotel is a quiet enclave of peace and serenity, complete with a spa menu that will excite even the most dedicated (and dare I say it, jaded) spa-goer.
+This London spa hotel is a quiet enclave of peace and serenity, complete with a spa menu that will excite even the most dedicated (and dare we say it, jaded) spa-goer.

 Book in for a session in one of the nine treatment rooms.
 Looking for something a little different?
 The Akasha Spa boasts London’s first Watsu pool, which is used for a range of specialist hydrotherapy treatments.
-I challenge you to finish one without feeling completely relaxed (be warned: I’m pretty sure that it’s impossible).
+We challenge you to finish one without feeling completely relaxed (be warned: we’re pretty sure that it’s impossible).

 Hotel Cafe Royal, 68 Regent Street, London, W1B 4DY.